 If support is granted, it typically comes with a time limit.
 This gives the supported spouse the time and opportunity to gain education or employment opportunities.
 In some rare cases, courts award alimony on a permanent basis.

 We Will Explain Your Legal Options

-Located in Murfreesboro, Tennessee, our attorneys at Bulloch, Fly, Hornsby & Evans PLLC Attorneys at Law have handled hundreds of family law cases throughout Middle Tennessee and throughout the state, including highly contentious spousal support disputes.
+Located in Murfreesboro, Tennessee, our attorneys at Evans Bulloch Parker PLLC have handled hundreds of family law cases throughout Middle Tennessee and throughout the state, including highly contentious spousal support disputes.
 Let us use our knowledge and skill to help you.

 We can examine the circumstances of your marriage to determine if either spouse is eligible to receive spousal support.
 We will talk to you about the factors and how they may apply in your situation and for how long.